Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 B. Destroyers

-8. Set the faithful sequence of links in the power circuit.
+8. Establish the correct sequence of links in the power circuit.

 1 option